np1919/Portfolio/index.md

 No-commission trading apps were coming in vogue before the beginning of the pandemic, and have been mainstream since.
 It was an easy jump, when the course finished, to try to apply what I had been learning to stock data.

-## Time-series motivations
+### Time-series motivations

 I actually wanted to learn more about timeseries -- maybe beat the market just a bit, right? but when I got to tensorflow, I realized that my technical knowledge needed to improve in order to get the most from that time -- even from a high level.
 This notebook is a conglomeration of functions, some more useful than others, which were the results of my work.

 I'm excited to learn more about window-related time-series modelling, but when I started defining how to make my own windows, I knew I had gone too far.
 There are platforms and packages which people far smarter than me have set up to perform precisely those tasks -- I just need to learn how to use them effectively.

-# ALGORITHMS using dynamic programming
+## ALGORITHMS using dynamic programming

 - function wrapper
 - _\_default__  dict(); the unbound `class` definition (?)
 - big O notation; `time` and `space` complexity of computation.

 This is a freecodecamp video available on youtube which I actually started working on to prepare for the bootcamp.
-Having some background Python knowledge allowed me to see so much potential (for iteration) in the simple model codes -- that we were exposed to (in terms of logistic and linear regression, at least).
+Having some background Python knowledge allowed me to see so much potential (for iteration) in the simple model codes that we were exposed to (in terms of logistic and linear regression, at least).
 With my new knowledge of pandas and numpy, the tabulation section was a breeze.

 - **WIP: `graph algorithms` with `queues` and `stacks`**
     - node structure using simple dictionaries

-# `class` OBJECTS AND INHERITANCE; portfolio, holdings, and option-contract objects
+## `class` OBJECTS AND INHERITANCE; portfolio, holdings, and option-contract objects

-- leveraging yfinance to populate options spreads
+- leveraging `yfinance` to populate options spreads
-- attempts at inheritance-based class definitions, evnetually using properties
+- inheritance-based class definitions, properties and setters
 - callable plotting functionality

 Having learned a little bit about functions, I tried to apply that knowledge to some sort of inherited `class` structure; in this case, a [ strategy ]Portfolio creating ->[ STOCK ]Holdings objects -> [ STOCK ]Option Contracts.
 I still have a lot to learn about types and instances; polymorphism and inheritance; but I feel I made a good start with this work -- it uses @property decorators and @[ property ].setters.